Billy Liar (film): Release

+Reception

+Critical reception

 In 2007, Empire praised Tom Courtenay for the main role stating: "Skulking between temerity and timidity, callousness and innocence, Tom Courtenay dominates the picture, whether defrauding his employers or duping his trio of girlfriends.
 But the most memorable moment remains the sight of Julie Christie on the train to London, watching Courtenay shrugging on the platform and settling for the mediocrity he despises and probably deserves."

 The movie's ending is considered by film critic Philip French "a pivotal moment in British cinema" as he wrote in his column in The Guardian, while Danny Leigh observed that at the time of its first release the movie fed great expectations about a change in film industry: "Social mobility brought the film to life.
 While director John Schlesinger was solidly Hampstead, Waterhouse was a dropout from Osmondthorpe Council School, Leeds, and star Tom Courtenay the son of a Hull dockworker.
 As the box office boomed, a daydreamer might have conjured up a British film industry filled with working-class actors and writers, maybe even directors and producers, too."

 In 2020, Slant magazine considered Billy Liar heir to the innovative cinematography developed by Truffaut and its main character somewhat a precursor to A Clockwork Orange's Alex DeLarge.

+Box office

+The film was not a box office success.
+Argued Filmink "Maybe it was too depressing for a comedy, or it didn’t have enough sex.
+What it did have were positive reviews and an exciting new star: Julie Christie."

+Accolades

+Julie Christie was nominated for a BAFTA award for her performance as Liz.
+The film was also nominated for another five BAFTAs.